cobbler/cobbler/docs/user-guide.rst

 #######

 Cobbler can build all of it's profiles into a bootable CD image using the ``cobbler buildiso`` command.
-This allows for PXE-menu like bringup of bare metal in environments where PXE is not possible.
+This allows for PXE-menu like bring up of bare metal in environments where PXE is not possible.
 Another more advanced method is described in the koan manpage, though this method is easier and sufficient for most applications.

 .. _dhcp-management: